-Cost-effective resources - IoT Lens
+Cost-effective resources - Internet of Things (IoT) Lens

 Cost-effective resources

 Given the scale of devices and data that can be generated by an IoT application, using the appropriate AWS services for your system is key to cost savings.
 In addition to the overall cost for your IoT solution, IoT architects often look at connectivity through the lens of bill of materials (BOM) costs.
 For BOM calculations, you must predict and monitor what the long-term costs will be for managing the connectivity to your IoT application throughout the lifetime of that device.
-Leveraging AWS services will help you calculate initial BOM costs, make use of cost-effective services that are event driven, and update your architecture to continue to lower your overall lifetime cost for connectivity.
+AWS services can help you calculate initial BOM costs, make use of cost-effective services that are event driven, and update your architecture to continue to lower your overall lifetime cost for connectivity.

-IOTCOST 01.
-How do you choose cost-efficient tools for data aggregation of your IoT workloads?
+IOTCOST01: How do you choose cost-efficient tools for data aggregation of your IoT workloads?

 Methods and tools for how data is acquired, validated, categorized, and stored impacts the overall cost of your application.
 Focusing on tools that can automatically vary in scale and cost with demand and support your data with a minimum of administrative overhead can help you achieve lowest cost for your application.
 By considering the data pipeline from origination to archival, you can make informed decisions and examine tradeoffs among technical and business requirements to identify the most effective solution.

-Best practice IOTCOST_1.1Use a data lake for raw telemetry data
+IOTCOST01-BP01 Use a data lake for raw telemetry data

 A data lake brings different data sources together and provides a common management framework for browsing, viewing, and extracting the sources.
 An effective data lake enables IoT cost management by storing data in the right format for the right use case.
 With a data lake, storage and interaction characteristics can be aligned to a specific dataset format and required interfaces.

-Best practice IOTCOST_1.2 – Provide a self-service interface for end users to search, extract, manage, and update IoT data
+IOTCOST01-BP02 Provide a self-service interface for end users to search, extract, manage, and update IoT data

-With inexpensive cloud computing resources, pay-as-you-go pricing, and strong identity and encryption controls, your organization should allow groups to define and share data models in the format that makes the most sense for them.
-Self-service interfaces will encourage experimentation and speed up change by removing barriers for teams to gain access to the data they need to make decisions.
+With flexible cloud computing resources, pay-as-you-go pricing, and strong identity and encryption controls, your organization should allow groups to define and share data models in the format that makes the most sense for them.
+Self-service interfaces encourage experimentation and speed up change by removing barriers for teams to gain access to the data they need to make decisions.

-Recommendation IOTCOST_1.2.1Use an architecture that allows various end users to easily find, obtain, enhance, and share data
+• Use an architecture that allows various end users to easily find, obtain, enhance, and share data

-Recommendation IOTCOST_1.2.2Use a subscriber model, which allows teams to subscribe to data feeds and receive notification of updates, to reduce the need for active polling and re-synching with data sources
+• Use a subscriber model, which allows teams to subscribe to data feeds and receive notification of updates, to reduce the need for active polling and re-synching with data sources

-Best practice IOTCOST_1.3 – Track and manage the utilization of data sources
+IOTCOST01-BP03 Track and manage the utilization of data sources

 Applications and users evolve over time, and IoT solutions can generate large volumes of data quickly.
 As your application matures, it's important for cost management of your IoT workload to track that data collected is still being used.
 Consistent tracking and review of data utilization provides an objective basis for cost optimization decisions.

-Best practice IOTCOST_1.4Aggregate data at the edge where possible
+IOTCOST01-BP04 Aggregate data at the edge where possible

 Data aggregation is an architectural decision that can have impacts on data fidelity.
 Aggregations should be thoroughly reviewed with engineering and architectural teams before implementation.
 If the device can aggregate data before sending for processing using methods such as combining messages or removing duplicate or repeating values, that can reduce the amount of processing, the number of associated resources, and associated expense.